Base Realignment and Closure: 2005

 The Pentagon released its proposed list for the 2005 Base Realignment and Closure Commission on May 13, 2005 (a date given the moniker "BRAC Friday," a pun on Black Friday).
 After an extensive series of public hearings, analysis of DoD-supplied supporting data, and solicitation of comments from the public, the list of recommendations was revised by the 9-member Defense Base Closure and Realignments Commission in two days of public markups and votes on individual recommendations (the proceedings were broadcast by C-SPAN and are available for review on the network's website).
 The Commission submitted its revised list to the President on September 8, 2005.
-The President approved the list and signalled his approval to Congress on September 15.
+The President approved the list and notified Congress on September 15.
 The House of Representatives took up a joint resolution to disapprove the recommendations on October 26, but the resolution failed to pass.
 The recommendations were thereby enacted.
 The Secretary of Defense must implement the recommendations no later than September 15, 2011.

 Major facilities slated for closure included: